ZJerry/VAE-BN/README.md

      python model_combine.py -d=mnist

-   We combine two models so as to:
+   We combine two models (encoder+classifier) as classifier for subsequent attacks

-   - Craft attacks easily
-   - Make a lot of funs

 ## Use craft_adv_cvae.py to attack

-     python craft_attack_cvae.py -d=gtsrb -a=fgsm
+     python craft_adv_cvae.py -d=gtsrb -a=fgsm

    Please mention that in line 154-155, I only use the first 5000 samples